Capitol Area Council HORNADAY AWARD WEEKEND

 Hornaday Scout Awards

 Hornaday Badge.
-To earn the Hornaday Badge, scouts must earn three Merit Badges from Group I, two Merit Badges from Group II, and plan, lead, and carry out one conservation project
+To earn the Hornaday Badge, Scouts must earn three Merit Badges from Group I, two Merit Badges from Group II, and plan, lead, and carry out one conservation project.

 Hornaday Bronze Medal.
 Scouts need to earn four Merit Badges from Group I and two Merit Badges from Group II.
 One of the four Merit